nuprl/Stopify/README.md

 Stopify's integration tests require Chrome, Firefox, ChromeDriver, and GeckoDriver.

-The Stopify repository includes the main project and several helpers for the Stopify demo, etc. Stopify itself is in the `stopify` sub-directory of the repository (`cd stopify`).
-To build Stopify:
+The Stopify repository includes two modules necessary to build the CLI
+interface: `stopify` and `stopify-continuations`.
+The `stopify` module depends on `stopify-continuations`.
+To build both the projects in the correct order, run the following from the project root:

 ```
 yarn install
 yarn run build
 ```

+Once built, you can run `cd stopify` to enter use the stopify CLI.
 To run all test cases:

 ```
 yarn run test